tencentyun/intlcloud-documents/yehe_doc/网络与CDN/专线接入/操作指南/专用通道/共享专用通道_intl_en.md

 ### Step 2: Set the alarm recipient
 After a dedicated tunnel is created, Tencent Cloud automatically configures four event alarms such as `DirectConnectTunnelDown`, `DirectConnectTunnelBFDDown`, `DirectConnectTunnelBGPSessionDown`, and `DirectConnectTunnelRouteTableOverload`, helping you monitor and manage your dedicated tunnels.
 For more information on the event alarms, see [Alarm Overview](https://intl.cloud.tencent.com/document/product/216/38403).
 The automatically created default alarm policy is not configured with recipient information, and only supports console alarms.
 You can configure alarm recipients.
-For details, see [**Configuring Alarm Policies**](https://intl.cloud.tencent.com/document/product/216/38402).
+For details, see [Configuring Alarm Policies](https://intl.cloud.tencent.com/ document/product/216/38402).